Klairm/linux-ps3-iso-tools/README.md

 You could either double click on `PS3_ISO_Tools.py` (which depending on your distro can be executed) or run via terminal using `python3 PS3_ISO_Tools.py`
 ## TODO:
 - Add error handler ( right now if something goes wrong the GUI won't tell)
-- Optimize the progress bar
+- Optimize the progress bar ( or even replace it with a spinner )
 - Provide as single executable file

 This it's just a python GUI made with pythonQT for the ps3iso utilites programs created by Estwald/Hermes